-“I had a lump on my neck, and it had been there for a really long time,” said Boswell.
+“I had a lump on my neck, and it had been there for a really long time,” Boswell said.
 “I was seeing several doctors to try to figure out what it was and no one could ever figure it out.”

 There were several times that Boswell had seen a doctor, but the lump was pushed aside as a respiratory infection.
 After some time, Boswell started experiencing back pain.
 As the pain progressed, two more lumps became noticeable on the back of Boswell’s neck.
 After concern made by different doctors, Boswell did a needle biopsy, a procedure to obtain a sample of cells from the body to test.

-“They said that they didn’t find any cancer cells, so we celebrated because they said, ‘it’s not cancer,'” said Boswell.
+“They said that they didn’t find any cancer cells, so we celebrated because they said, ‘it’s not cancer,'” Boswell said.

 About a week later, Boswell had called her doctor for a follow up and to see what was next and she was given the news that a needle biopsy was not reliable.
 Boswell proceeded to do a full body scan for clearer results.

-“That’s when they said, ‘… all your lymph nodes are inflamed and you have a mass encasing your splenic artery,'” said Boswell.
+“That’s when they said, ‘… all your lymph nodes are inflamed and you have a mass encasing your splenic artery,'” Boswell said.

 Boswell was officially diagnosed with cancer on Oct.
 24, 2011.